 - In the afternoon, visit Topkapi Palace, the primary residence of the Ottoman sultans for nearly 400 years.
 Our final stop is made at the Little Hagia Sophia

-- After the tour, transfer to the airport for onward flight to Izmir.
+- After the tour, transfer to IST Airport and board the flight to Izmir.

 - Meet and assist on arrival and departure by our local representative

 - Transfer and intercity transportation as per itinerary in AC vehicle

 - Accommodation in selected hotels in double/twin sharing

 - Meals: as mentioned

 - Local English speaking Guide